What is critical care?

 Who needs critical care?

-Critical care is appropriate for hospital patients of every age who are severely ill.
+Critical care is appropriate for hospitalized patients of any age who are severely ill.
+Examples include patients who:

 - Lung problems